 Spring Cleaning Your Spirit: A Guide to Renewal and Growth

-It may seem like a strange play on words, but I mean shaking off the dust and choosing to move through the season with clarity, joy, and a deepened connection to what matters to you.
+It may seem like a strange play on words, but I’m thinking about this season as a unique time to shake off the dust and choose to move forward with clarity, joy, and a deepened connection to what matters most to you.

 First, let’s revisit the symbolism of spring.